dylanmc/CryptoBook/src/02_encoding.rst

-2. **File archives** are encodings that combine a bunch of files and folders into one file that can be sent by email, or downloaded from a website, etc., and then *unpacked* at the other end.
+2. **File archives** are encodings that combine a bunch of files and folders into one file that can be sent by email, or downloaded from a web site, etc., and then *unpacked* at the other end.
 Archive formats often include the ability to compress the files as well.
 It's often surprising which file formats are archives.
 For example, most word processing document formats are file archives, to allow you to